DecentralizedScience/mockup/video/script.md

-Since the emergence of the scientific method, our best researchers have been sharing their awesome work in specialized journals.
+For centuries, researchers have been sharing their work in specialized journals.
 These journals have been collecting the last discoveries provided by the scientific community around the world in each field.

-That system has also proved to be useful to assess the quality of the submissions through peer-reviewing processes, in which other scientists of the field were reviewing the papers before they were published.
+Other scientists of the field assessed the quality of the submissions before publication, by the so called, peer review.

 This has been the method in which science has been spread.
-Jourals issues have been released in a regular basis with compilations of peer-reviewed papers and has been sent to interested subscribers.
+Journals issues have been released in a regular basis with compilations of peer-reviewed papers and has been sent to interested subscribers.

 But this system has overcome obsolete with the spread of the Internet.
 Digital journals are mimicking the same processes printed journals were using centuries ago, meanwhile the access to scientific knowledge could be much faster and cheaper.
-Access to papers is really expensive either to readers and authors.
+Nowadays, access to papers is really expensive either to readers or authors.
 Furthermore, scientific publication and peer-reviewing is as slow as it was before the Internet era.

 So, we wonder: